A-Memory/Helpdesk_AI_ChatBot/README.md

-# 🚀 Helpdesk AI Chatbot via Flet and LM Studio
+# 🚀 Helpdesk AI Chatbot via Flet and LM Studio's Python SDK

 ## 📋 Description

-This project demonstrates how to combine Flet’s modern, user-friendly UI framework with LM Studio as the AI backend.
+This project demonstrates how to combine Flet’s modern, user-friendly UI framework with LM Studio's Python SDK as the AI backend.
 It serves as a practical example of integrating a responsive frontend with a local language model-powered assistant.

 ---